-It's interesting to note the reason why the scheduler is implemented as a macro instead of a function, despite being a little involved and lengthy, it is because it may involve jumping to any point in the code, be it a suspension point, a continuation or an OR-alternative.
-Again, we are faced with the problem of not being able to jump between different C functions, so its being a macro is sufficient.
-The control flow for the scheduler is depicted in figure 3.
+It is interesting to note the reason why the scheduler is implemented as a macro instead of a function, despite being a little involved and lengthy, it is because it may involve jumping to any point in the code, be it a suspension point, a continuation or an OR-alternative.
+Again, we are faced with the problem of not being able to jump between different C functions, so implementing this as a macro solves the problem.
+The control flow for the scheduler is depicted in figure 2.